 The five perspectives are:

-Leadership maturity – describes how adults mature throughout their lifespan, attending to ever increasing levels of complexity in their thinking, emotions, and behaviors
+• Leadership maturity – describes how adults mature throughout their lifespan, attending to ever-increasing levels of complexity in their thinking, emotions, and behaviors

-State development – describes where people focus their attention ranging from what is immediately in front of them to what is abstract and spiritual
+• State development – describes where people focus their attention, ranging from what is immediately in front of them to what is abstract and spiritual.

 Summary

-We believe that the solution integrates a solid process that integrates five key perspectives and a presence of being within the co-host to create the desired outcome.
+We believe the solution integrates a solid process that integrates five key perspectives and a presence of being within the co-host to create the desired outcome.
 Both elements are critical.

 We have an opportunity to enhance the experience and the impact we have in trying to solve problems.
 By building the capacity to co-host and using this process, we increase the probability of solving our most complex problems and enjoying the process.
-Knowing that this is possible helps us regain hope that we as a society can resolve the mounting list of intractable problems we hear of every day on the news.
+Knowing this is possible helps us regain hope that we as a society can resolve the mounting list of intractable problems we hear of daily on the news.

 Authors